 The bile acid sequestrant, cholestyramine, has been shown to reduce major coronary events and CHD deaths.
 The bile acid sequestrants are effective in lowering LDL-C and raising HDL-C; they do not lower TG levels.
 They can be used in combination with statins.
 Patients generally have poor compliance to bile acid sequestrants because of the side effect profile.
 Colesevelam (WelChol) provides an alternative to cholestyramine and colestipol with a potential lower incidence of GI effects.
-Colesevelam (Welchol) is now FDA approved for glycemic control in type 2 diabetes mellitus.
-Colesevelam (Welchol) only provides modest HbA1c reductions and can provide an option in patients who are almost at HbA1c goal who also require lipid lowering.
+Colesevelam (Welchol) is now approved for glycemic control in type 2 diabetes mellitus.
+Colesevelam (Welchol) only provides modest HbA1c reductions (-0.5 percent) and can provide an option in patients who are almost at HbA1c goal who also require lipid lowering.

 To date, ezetimibe (Zetia) has not been shown to reduce CV morbidity or mortality.
-It does reduce LDL-C, both when given alone and, particularly, in combination with a statin.
+It does reduce LDL-C, both when given alone and in combination with a statin.

-Fibric acids have been shown to reduce CV morbidity and mortality in both primary and secondary prevention trials.
-They lower TG levels and raise HDL-C levels to a greater extent than do the statins.
+Gemfibrozil has shown reductions in CV events primarily in subsets of patients with high TG, low HDL-C, and characteristics of metabolic syndrome.
+Further information is needed for the effect of fenofibrate on clinical outcomes.
+Fibric acids lower TG levels and raise HDL-C levels to a greater extent than do the statins.
 Depending on the specific type of dyslipidemia, the fibric acids may lower total-C and LDL-C, although not as significantly as the statins.
 The fibric acids should be considered as an alternative agent to the statins for specific lipid disorders or can be used as add-on therapy with caution, considering the increased risk of myopathy.
 Fenofibrate is less likely to interact with statins compared to gemfibrozil.